CS-DS-125/125book/py4e_rst/03-conditional.rst

    ValueError: could not convert string to float: 'fred'

-There is a conditional execution structure built into Python to handle these types of expected and unexpected errors called “try / except”.
+There is a conditional execution structure built into Python to handle these types of expected and unexpected errors called "try / except".
 The idea of ``try`` and ``except`` is that you know that some sequence of instruction(s) may have a problem and you want to add some statements to be executed if an error occurs.
 These extra statements (the except block) are ignored if there is no error.

-You can think of the ``try`` and ``except`` feature in Python as an “insurance policy” on a sequence of statements.
+You can think of the ``try`` and ``except`` feature in Python as an "insurance policy" on a sequence of statements.

 We can rewrite our temperature converter as follows: